Nikolaus Lenau High School: History

 In 1761, the two-storey neoclassical building designed by the architect Heinrich Baader and built by the civil engineer Johann Reiber was initially the Serbian (Rascian) Town Hall, then a forerunner of the German State Theater in Timișoara with German classics on the repertoire.
 The "waltz king" Johann Strauss II often made guest appearances here, and in 1796 the first performance of Wolfgang Amadeus Mozart's The Magic Flute took place there.

 In a climate of self-confident bourgeoisie, the call for a fully developed higher education institution was loud.
 On 23 April 1870, it was decided, based on a contract concluded between the Ministry of Cults and Public Instruction in Budapest and the Timișoara City Hall, to establish the Staatsoberrealschule ("Real State High School").
 The organization of the school was the responsibility of the state, the Hungarian Ministry of Cults and Public Instruction was to appoint the principal and teachers, the mayor's office having only a limited right to appoint the faculty.
-After seven years of remodeling the building, the Oberrealschule moved in in 1879, which was housed in the building of the municipal public hospital from 1870 to 1878.
+After seven years of remodeling the building, the Oberrealschule moved in during 1879, which was housed in the building of the municipal public hospital from 1870 to 1878.
 With the completion of the festive hall in 1882, the construction work at the school was completed.
 In the Oberrealschule, special emphasis was placed on analytical geometry, physics, chemistry, natural sciences and drawing.
 Initially, the language of instruction was German, later Hungarian with explanations in German, as most students were not fluent in Hungarian.